An Obscure Widow’s Timeless Gift

 Sowing and Reaping , Money and Possessions, Heaven

-Now, Frank Capra had that vision, he put it in his movies and clearly movies are powerful medium, but I say this Scripture's more powerful, and these themes are more powerfully articulated by our Savior Jesus Christ in this text that we're studying today than in any movie you'll ever see.
-In this text, in these four brief verses, Jesus elevates ordinary commonplace people doing seemingly insignificant things, elevates it and celebrates it, and I think gives us a glimpse into what judgment day will look like for obscure people that make great sacrifices for Jesus.
-And in so doing gives hope to all of us, that the things we do in our ordinary lives actually have value if done for the glory of God, if done according to the pattern of Scripture, if done by faith in Christ and if done sacrificially, they're going to be celebrated by the only one that really matters, and that is by Jesus Christ.
-So, here we get that foretaste of judgment day and here we get the theme that your daily life matters eternally.
+Now, Frank Capra had that vision, he put it in his movies and clearly movies are a powerful medium, but I say to you: Scripture's more powerful, and these themes are more powerfully articulated by our Savior, Jesus Christ in this text that we're studying today than in any movie you'll ever see.
+In this text, in these four brief verses, Jesus elevates ordinary, commonplace people doing seemingly insignificant things, elevates it and celebrates it, and I think gives us a glimpse into what judgment day will look like for obscure people that make great sacrifices for Jesus, and in so doing gives hope to all of us, that the things we do in our ordinary lives actually have value if done for the glory of God, if done according to the pattern of Scripture, if done by faith in Christ and if done sacrificially, they're going to be celebrated by the only one that really matters, and that is by Jesus Christ.
+So here we get that foretaste of judgment day and here we get the theme that your daily life matters eternally.
 Your small gifts matter eternally.
 Your work matters eternally.

 I. Jesus the Judge of All Giving